Multi-Fidelity Active Learning with GFlowNets: Empirical Evaluation

-The realistic configuration and practical relevance of these tasks allow us to draw stronger conclusions about the usefulness of multi-fidelity active learning with GFlowNets in scientific discovery applications.
-As in the other tasks evaluated, we here also found MF-GFN to achieve better cost efficiency at finding high-score top-$K$ molecules (\cref{fig:molecules}), especially for ionization potentials (\cref{fig:molecules_ip}).
+\paragraph{Results} The realistic configuration and practical relevance of these tasks allow us to draw stronger conclusions about the usefulness of multi-fidelity active learning with GFlowNets in scientific discovery applications.
+As in the other tasks evaluated, we here also found MF-GFN to achieve better cost efficiency at finding high-score top-$K$ molecules (\cref{fig:molecules}), especially for ionisation potentials (\cref{fig:molecules_ip}).
 By clustering the generated molecules, we find that MF-GFN captures as many modes as random generation, far exceeding that of MF-PPO.
-Indeed, while MF-PPO seems to outperform MF-GFN in the task of electron affinity (\cref{fig:molecules_ea}), all generated molecules were from a few clusters, which is of much less utility for chemists.
+Indeed, while MF-PPO is able to quickly optimise the target function in the task of electron affinity (\cref{fig:molecules_ea}), all generated molecules were from a few clusters (low diversity), which is of much less utility for chemists.